Top 25 Examples of Neoclassical Architecture

 23. Church of Our Lady – Copenhagen, Denmark

 Copenhagen is a city in Scandinavia that’s known for its abundance of Neoclassical Architecture.
 In 1807, Copenhagen was bombarded by a fleet of British ships, and the attack was so devastating that large portions of the city had to be rebuilt.
 Many of the old timber-framed buildings were replaced by new more modern works of Neoclassical Architecture.
-The church of our lady was completed in 1829 and is one of the most impressive Neoclassical buildings from this time period.
+The church of Our Lady was completed in 1829 and is one of the most impressive Neoclassical buildings from this time period.
 The image above is a view of the church’s interior looking down the nave.
 Here you can see many Neoclassical design elements such as Doric Columns, marble sculptures, and a coffered ceiling.

 24. Dublin Custom House – Dublin, Ireland

 The Dublin Custom House is a large work of Neoclassical Architecture overlooking the Liffey River in Dublin Ireland.
 It was completed in the late 18th century and originally served as a customs house, but today it mostly just holds government offices.
 Dublin is filled with many great examples of Neoclassical Architecture all dating from the last two centuries of British rule over the city.
-In addition to the Dublin Custom House, Dublin City Hall and the Dublin Courthouse all share similar characteristics of Neoclassical design, making downtown Dublin a dynamic location for both modern and historic buildings.
+In addition to the Dublin Custom House, Dublin City Hall, and the Dublin Courthouse all share similar characteristics of Neoclassical design, making downtown Dublin a dynamic location for both modern and historic buildings.

 25. Teatro Massimo – Palermo, Sicily, Italy